Explicit Solution to the Constant Radial Acceleration Problem: The state as a function of a time (explicit solution)

 and the quadrature becomes:

-This integral can be solved and inverted by the direct application of a result which, according to Whittaker \cite{whittaker_course_1927} (pag.454, example 2), is due to Weierstrass and which, in our case, may be written:
+This integral can be solved and inverted by the direct application of a result which, according to Whittaker \cite{whittaker_course_1927} (p.454, example 2), is due to Weierstrass and which, in our case, may be written:

 where $\wp(\tau)$ is the Weierstrass $\wp(\tau,g_2,g_3)$ function with invariants: